Below follow some frequently asked questions (FAQ) concerning the application.

-The project title should include words which explain what the project is about.
-A few keywords.
-It should be short.
+The project title should be short, and include a few key words which explain what the project is about.

 12. Any recommendation concerning the project description?

+to do.
 Then proceed to describe the project in this field or in an attachment.
 Try to keep the project description short.
-Swedish is the

 13. What should be included in the budget?

 The SJF scholarship covers the costs of conducting research or study in Japan.
 Examples of such costs are: travel, insurance,

 accommodation, and other living expenses.
 The budget for which you are applying for the scholarship should be

 14. What kind of Attachments may I send?

 CV and text documents should be in PDF-format.
 Pictures should be in the jpeg format.
 Only these formats can be uploaded